-With two islands to choose from, there are an almost endless array of things to do in New Zealand.
+With two islands to choose from, there are an endless array of things to do in New Zealand.
 Ranging from adventure activities to recreational and sporting pursuits, the North and South Islands offer plenty of ways to stay active.
 Of course if you prefer something a bit more relaxing, New Zealand is known for its spectacular natural beauty and there are some memorable ways to see it including wildlife encounters, food and wine tours and leisurely walking trails.
 New Zealand's unique and enduring Maori culture is also a big drawcard to this diverse holiday destination and one of the most popular things to do in New Zealand is to explore the native arts and culture of this sacred heartland.

 New Zealand is home to a rich, ancient and enduring culture that is still present today.
 Unique Maori traditions and legends are brought to life through song, dance and sacred customs that have also been preserved in the many local museums, handicrafts and art galleries, particularly in the historical heartland of Northland.
 Experience the unique local culture of Canterbury and the art deco town of Napier in Hawke's Bay as well as the national treasures of Wellington.

 Renowned as one of the world's top skiing destinations, New Zealand is home to a fantastic range of sporting and recreational activities including golf, sailing, surfing, windsurfing, walking and hikes, fishing and of course skiing and snowboarding in the country's stunning alpine regions.
-The Manawatu region is also popular for hiking and mountain biking amid stunning scenery.
+The Manawatu region is also popular for hiking and mountain biking amid the stunning scenery.